For details regarding

 Provincial Dual Credit Strategy

-Dual Credit provides high school students with the opportunity to participate in apprenticeship training or post-secondary, college, or university courses.
-Students get high school and post-secondary credits for the same course.
+Dual Credit provides an opportunity for high school students to participate in apprenticeship training or post-secondary, college or university courses and earn both high school and post-secondary credits for the same coursework.

-- In preferred placement, students do not have to take some courses (often at the first-year level) because of coursework completed in high school (e.g., first-period apprenticeship, child development assistant).
+- In preferred placement, post-secondary institutions exempt students from courses (often at the first-year level) in recognition of coursework completed in high school (e.g., first-period apprenticeship, child development assistant).

-- In workplace certification, students can achieve workplace certification through pathways particularly in Career and Technology Studies (e.g., medical first responder, Adobe Certified Expert).
+- In workplace certification, provincial high school curricula, particularly Career and Technology Studies, provide students with opportunities to achieve workplace certification through pathways (e.g., medical first responder, Adobe Certified Expert).

-To learn more, visit Provincial Dual Credit Strategy
+To learn more, visit Alberta Education's Provincial Dual Credit Strategy web page.

 I want to know more about...